-Hosted by Kinoti and Tamara, they bring in different guests to discuss those controversial issues happening in the social scene.
-Tamara’s rehab escapades are rather interesting and Kinoti holds his own with the random stories that pop up mid interviews.
+Hosted by Kinoti and Tamara, they bring in different guests to discuss those controversial issues in the social scene.
+Tamara’s rehab escapades are interesting, and Kinoti holds his own with the random stories that pop up mid interviews.
 Audio episodes are uploaded on their Youtube channel.

 Notable Episode – A Proper Babe in Society Part 2

 Right off the bat, it’s her guest list that drew my curiosity.
-Too Early for Birds crew feature heavily on Miss Janet Kadzitu first season where they have random conversations on just about anything – adulting being a constant.
+Too Early for Birds crew feature heavily on Miss Janet Kadzitu’s first season, where they have random conversations on just about anything – adulting being a constant.
 It’s available on all podcast apps.

 Notable Episode – Adulting 101

 This is Carol Oyola’s first episode, but I had to slot it in as it sounds promising.
 Plus, I like her blog.
 She speaks on shared human experiences and womanhood.
 It’s available on most podcast apps.